01

 No conversion pathway

-Existing policy documents and guidance notes had no scalable route into ServiceNow format.
+Existing policy documents had no scalable route into ServiceNow format.
 Authors were copying and reformatting manually — a slow, error-prone process.

 03